kjdaniels0127/Cost-of-Inequality-Socioeconomic-Status-12-Countries/README.md

 2. Health Expenditure Data: 2000-2019
 3. BP Data: No raised BP data beyond 2019
 4. Nigeria only has reported college enrollment data for 2005,2010, and 2011
-5. Canada and France are excluded from HIV Incidence rates questions
+5. Canada and France are excluded from HIV Incidence rates questions.
+As there was no HIV Incidence rates data available for Canada and France

-## Excel Results of Each of the Questions
+### Excel Results of Each of the Questions

+Question 1: College Enrollment Rates and Obesity Rates from 1992-2022 across 12 countires

+Question 2: Average Mortality Rate and Income Levels from 1992-2022 across 12 countries

+Question 3: Health Expenditure and Life Expectancy from 1992-2022 across 12 countries

+Question 4: Unemployment Rate Impact on Suicide Mortality Rates and raised BP rates comparing 1992-2002 to 2012-2022 across 12 countries

+Question 5: College Enrollment and HIV Incidence Rates comparing 2005-2012 to 2013-2020 across 12 countries (excluding Canada and France)

+Question 6: Income Levels affect on mortality rates and life expectancy from 1992-2022 across 12 countries

+Question 7: Health Expenditure, HIV Incidence rates difference across income groups comparing 2005-2013 to 2014-2022 across 12 countries (excluding Canada and France)

+Question 8: Income Levels impact on raised BP rates and Obesity Rates from 1992-2022 across 12 countires